Indushekhar/turtlebot-walker-enpm808x/README.md

 ```

+To stop the simulation press CTRL+C in the same terminal.

 ## Recording bag files

 The data publsihed during the simulation can be recoreded in a bag file using the launch file by running the following command: